JustCode65/CSE_150A_proj/README_MileStone3.md

 3. **Uncertainty Quantification**: Average confidence of 74.4% appropriately reflects the inherent uncertainty in subjective ratings.
 Higher confidence on extreme ratings (>85%) and lower on middle ratings (~60%) aligns with the ambiguous nature of 3-star reviews.

-4. **Data Challenges**: With only 573 reviews across 75 books and 365 users, the sparse data matrix (average 7.6 reviews/book, 1.6 reviews/user) presents challenges for collaborative filtering approaches, validating our choice of content-based Bayesian modeling.
+4. **Data Challenges**: With such a basic model, the sparse data matrix (average 7.6 reviews/book, 1.6 reviews/user) presents challenges for collaborative filtering approaches, validating our choice of content-based Bayesian modeling.

 ### Points of Improvement